stepchowfun/paxos/README.md

     -p, --port <PORT>
             Sets the port to run on (if different from the configuration)

-    -v, --propose <VALUE>       Proposes a value to the cluster
+    -v, --propose <VALUE>
+            Proposes a value to the cluster

+    -V, --version
+            Prints version information
 ```

 ## References